-Bitcoin is open-source – allowing anyone to not only view and audit the code that makes up Bitcoin but developers can alter the code to improve the functionality of Bitcoin and potentially have the changes implemented into Bitcoin for users to download and run.
-Additionally, anyone can copy the code and create their own Bitcoin clone to experiment with.
+Bitcoin is open-source allowing anyone to not only view and audit the programming code that makes-up Bitcoin but developers can alter the coding to improve the functionality of Bitcoin and potentially have the changes officially implemented into Bitcoin.
+Additionally, anyone can copy the code and create their own Bitcoin clone to experiment without consequence.

-Bitcoin is permissionless meaning a person or machine at any location can participate in the network without permission from any government, bank, authority, regulatory body or company.
-It does not matter how old you are, where you live, who your leaders are, if you have legal documents, what gender, what religion or what color you are – Bitcoin is a protocol and it does not care.
+Bitcoin is permissionless meaning anyone at any location can participate and use the network without requiring permission from any government, authority, regulatory body or company.
+It doesn’t matter how old you are, where you live, who your leaders are, what gender, what religon or what color you are – Bitcoin is a protocol, it does not care.

-The permissionless state of Bitcoin increases the rate of innovation at unmatched levels and enables users under strict controls to break free without permission.
+The permissionless state of Bitcoin increases the rate of innovation at unmatched levels.

 Bitcoin uses a public ledger called the blockchain.
 The blockchain is a list of every transaction ever made in the Bitcoin network and everyone can see and track each individual transaction real-time.
 The blockchain offers an un-matched level of transparency that was never available before.
 In addition, the blockchain allows Bitcoin to be used for other applications beyond transfer of value.

-1. A bitcoin is divisible up to the eighth decimal place: 0.00000001 is the smallest amount of bitcoin you can own.
-This is called a “satoshi”.
-1 bitcoin can be broken down into 100, 000, 000 individual satoshi.
+2. A bitcoin is divisible up to the eighth decimal place: 0.00000001 is the smallest amount of bitcoin you can own.
+1 bitcoin can be broken down to 100, 000, 000 individual satoshi.

 4. A bitcoin cannot be deleted but access to them can be lost permanently.